 An extraordinary collaboration to dramatically reduce unsheltered homelessness in targeted areas of King County.

-Starting with the premise that housing is a basic human need and every human should have a safe place to live, Partnership for Zero is an extraordinary collaboration to dramatically reduce unsheltered homelessness in targeted areas of King County.
-The initial demonstration project has launched in Downtown Seattle and the Chinatown/International District, made possible by a public-private partnership with King County’s business and philanthropic communities.
+Starting with the premise that housing is a basic human need and every human should have a safe place to live, Partnership for Zero’s pilot program in Downtown Seattle and the Chinatown-International District was an extraordinary collaboration to dramatically reduce unsheltered homelessness, made possible by a public-private partnership with King County’s business and philanthropic communities.

-Led by the King County Regional Homelessness Authority (KCRHA), Partnership for Zero is funded with significant investment through We Are In’s business and philanthropic partners, including: Ballmer Group, Alaska Airlines, Amazon, Bill & Melinda Gates Foundation, Boeing Commercial Airplanes, Campion Foundation, Costco, Expedia Group, Fred Hutchinson Cancer Research Center, JPMorgan Chase, Kaiser Permanente Washington, Madrona Venture Group, Microsoft Philanthropies, Nordstrom, PATH, Puget Sound Energy, Raikes Foundation, REI, Russell Investments, Schultz Family Foundation, Seattle Foundation, Starbucks, Ste.
+Led by the King County Regional Homelessness Authority (KCRHA), Partnership for Zero’s pilot program in Downtown Seattle and the CID was funded with significant investment through We Are In’s business and philanthropic partners, including: Ballmer Group, Alaska Airlines, Amazon, Bill & Melinda Gates Foundation, Boeing Commercial Airplanes, Campion Foundation, Costco, Expedia Group, Fred Hutchinson Cancer Research Center, JPMorgan Chase, Kaiser Permanente Washington, Madrona Venture Group, Microsoft Philanthropies, Nordstrom, PATH, Puget Sound Energy, Raikes Foundation, REI, Russell Investments, Schultz Family Foundation, Seattle Foundation, Starbucks, Ste.
 Michelle Wine Estates, Symetra, T-Mobile, Weyerhaeuser, and Zillow Group.
 For statements from We Are In’s partners about Partnership for Zero see HERE.

-Partnership for Zero is also made possible through support from the City of Seattle and King County.
+Partnership for Zero’s pilot program in Downtown Seattle and the CID was also made possible through support from the City of Seattle and King County.

 In February 2023, Partnership for Zero announced new and renewed philanthropic investments from Ballmer Group, Microsoft, Amazon, JPMorgan Chase, and Starbucks.
 Read more HERE.